tilleul/apple2/applesoft/nfs/README.md

 ```
 takes 3287 cycles, that is 51 cycles slower.
 Of course it gets worse with higher multiplication values.

+### &#x1F34E; Restrictions
-It's also important to notice that this will work only if you already have in a variable the value you want to double.
+It's also important to notice that this will work only if you already have a variable with the value you want to double.

 Let's consider the following, you want to double the result of another calculation, like a division with code like ``D=2*A/B``